William H. Sanders

 As Director of the Information Trust Institute, I coordinated (with other faculty and staff) the development of a significant summer intern program.
 The program paired promising undergraduate students from around the world with ITI faculty members who are doing research on information trust topics (including security, reliability, safety, privacy, survivability, and correctness) that are relevant to the students' interests.
 Many of the summer interns had previously been limited to classroom work, and were excited by their experiences attacking real-world research problems and interacting with professors on an informal, individual basis.
 Several students reported that their internships had encouraged them to pursue graduate studies, particularly at Illinois, even if they had not previously considered postgraduate work.

 Faculty members also appreciated the program, since it not only provided direct support for their research efforts through the students' work, but also allowed them to build relationships with outstanding undergraduates, possibly leading to graduate work or other collaborations.
-In 2007, 18 students from around the U.S. and as far away as Serbia and India participated in the program.
-The internships, which are supported by state and federal funds, include stipends and, in some cases, an allocation for travel expenses.
-Interested undergraduate students in their second or third year at any university can apply for the program by following directions on the ITI web site (www.iti.illinois.edu).
+The internships, which were supported by state and federal funds, included stipends and, in some cases, an allocation for travel expenses.

 - Computer Systems Modeling and Analysis